ashish-joglekar/7-Segment-Display-Digitizer/README.md

                                           5|_|7     12|_|14      19|_|21
                                             6          13           20
 Once 21 points are selected the digitization will begin.
 You can see the output image "cropped_image".
 An 'ON' segment is indicated by a white circle while an 'OFF' segment is shown by a black circle.
-You may need to adjust individual sement thresholds if your lighting is non uniform.
+You may need to adjust individual segment thresholds if your lighting is non uniform.

 2. Current sampling time is 8 seconds.
 You may change it to your requirement